 They encourage you to use the large muscles in your thighs, buttocks and torso.
 So they help you to build muscle tone in these areas.
 This is likely to benefit your movement out of the water too, as you will know.

-For customer testimonials from people with above knee amputations getting great benefits from these fins, please see Above Knee Amputation Fin (AKA) Reviews.
+For customer testimonials from people with above knee amputations getting great benefits from these swim fins, please see Above Knee Amputation Swim Fins (AKA) Reviews.

 Helpful advice from an amputee